qouteall/qouteall-blog/Cognitive-biases.md

 **Bullshit asymmetry principle**: Refuting misinformation is much harder than producing misinformation.
 To produce a misinformation and make it spread, you just need to make it follow people's existing beliefs.
 But to refute a misinformation, you need to find sound evidences.
 This is also **reversal of the burden of proof**.

-The good side of stubborness is to maintain diversity of ideas, helping innovation and overcoming of unknown risks.
+The good side of stubborness is to maintain diversity of ideas in a society, helping innovation and overcoming of unknown risks.

 ### Group justification and system justification